gardener/documentation/website/documentation/getting-started/shoots/_index.md

 ![](./images/access-shoot.png)

-Static credentials for Shoots are discontinued with K8s v1.27 in Gardener.
+Static credentials for Shoots are discontinued with Kubernetes v1.27 in Gardener.
 Use short lived credentials instead.
 You can create/request tokens directly via Gardener or delegate authentication to an identity provider.

 A short-lived admin kubeconfig can be requested by using kubectl.
 If this is something you do frequently, consider switching to gardentctl (v2), which helps with it.